DanielMboowa/DanielMboowa/README.md

-# Daniel Mboowa
+Daniel Mboowa

-# About Me
+About Me
-Hello there 👋.
-My name is Daniel Mboowa and I am currently working my way to learn programming and understand how it is used in various fields of Bioinformatics.
+Hello there! 👋 My name is Daniel Mboowa, and I am passionately exploring the world of programming while learning how it applies to various fields within Bioinformatics.

-I have made some projects basing on what I have learnt which has helped me to understand the fundamentals of Python.
-I am also learning other languages like R programming,C programming and javascript.
-It hasn't been easy because currently, I am a Freshman at Westford Academy MA.
-As I make my way through programming I am also leanring that in  programming, YOUR IMAGINATION IS THE LIMIT because right now AI is being used to solve various problems in different fields work fields.
-I also want to use this chance i have got learn to learn how Bioinformatics tools work and use them to simplify the work Bioinformaticians do.
+I have already created some projects based on what I’ve learned, which has helped me solidify my understanding of Python fundamentals.
+In addition to Python, I am also diving into other programming languages such as R, C, and JavaScript.
+Balancing these studies hasn’t been easy, especially as I’m currently a freshman at Westford Academy, MA.

+Through this journey, I’ve come to realize that in programming, your imagination is the limit.
+With AI revolutionizing how problems are solved across diverse industries, I’m inspired to use this opportunity to understand and leverage Bioinformatics tools to simplify and enhance the work of Bioinformaticians.

-# Projects
+Projects
-I have created some simple projects in Python to help me understand it and refer to them when I get lost to set me back on track.
+To deepen my understanding of Python, I’ve built a variety of small projects.
+These serve not only as learning experiences but also as valuable references whenever I need to recalibrate and stay on track.

-# Contacts
+Contacts
-You can reach out to me in the following ways;
+Feel free to connect with me through the following channels:

-Through Gmail: mboowadaniel70@gmail.com
+Email: mboowadaniel70@gmail.com

-Linkedin (Username): Daniel Mboowa
+LinkedIn: Daniel Mboowa